-During the three months ended March 31, 2023, we agreed to grant a warrant to purchase a total of 3,160,130 shares of our common stock as compensation for services provided under an amended consulting agreement with Spartan, the placement agent for the Offering.
-The warrant was issued and exercisable on April 17, 2023 with an exercise price of \$1.02 and expiration date of April 17, 2026.
-The warrant contains both call and cashless exercise provisions.
-We recorded \$1,310,875 as a general and administrative expense and related accrued liability representing the fair value of this warrant on February 14, 2023, the date we amended the consulting agreement, since there were no contingent conditions on that date through April 17, 2023.

-At March 31, 2023, we had outstanding stock purchase warrants, including the warrant issued on April 17, 2023, for the purchase of 3,366,480 shares with a weighted average exercise price of \$1.61 and a weighted average remaining contractual life of 2.8 years.
-Stock purchase warrants for the purchase of 206,350 shares were exercisable at March 31, 2023 and the remaining outstanding stock purchase warrants will be exercisable in the second quarter of 2023.
+During the six months ended June 30, 2023, we granted warrants to purchase a total of 3,160,130 shares of our common stock as compensation for services provided under an amended consulting agreement with Spartan Capital, the placement agent for the Offering.
+The warrants were issued and exercisable on April 17, 2023 with an exercise price of \$1.02 and expiration date of April 17, 2026.
+The warrants contains both call and cashless exercise provisions.
+We recorded \$1,310,875 as a general and administrative expense representing the fair value of these warrants on February 14, 2023, the date we amended the consulting agreement since there were no contingent conditions on that date through April 17, 2023, the date of issuance.
+At June 30, 2023, we had outstanding and exercisable stock purchase warrants for the purchase of 3,366,480 shares with a weighted average exercise price of \$1.61 and a weighted average remaining contractual life of 2.5 years.

-At March 31, 2023, we did not have any unrecognized stock-based compensation expense related to our granted stock purchase warrants.
+At June 30, 2023, we did not have any unrecognized stock-based compensation expense related to our granted stock purchase warrants.